I Spit on Your Grave

-The film is noted for its controversial depiction of extreme graphic violence, particularly the lengthy depictions of gang rape, that take up 30 minutes of the film's runtime.
+I Spit on Your Grave is noted for its controversial depiction of extreme graphic violence, particularly the lengthy depictions of gang rape, that take up 30 minutes of its runtime.
 During its wider release, it was branded a "video nasty" in the United Kingdom, and was a target of censorship by film commissioning bodies.
-As such, film critic Roger Ebert became one of the most notable detractors of the film, calling it "a vile bag of garbage".
-The film remains highly controversial to this day, even being considered to be one of the worst films ever made.
+Film critic Roger Ebert became one of the most notable detractors of I Spit on Your Grave, calling it "a vile bag of garbage".

+The film remains highly controversial to this day, even being considered to be one of the worst ever made.
 For some, it is this controversy which has led to it being deemed a cult classic.
-Despite the controversy and negative reviews, the performance of Camille Keaton was praised by critics.
-In 2010, the film was included in Time magazine's "Top 10 Ridiculously Violent Movies".
+Despite the controversy and overwhelmingly negative reviews, the performance of Keaton was praised by critics.
+In 2010, I Spit on Your Grave was included in Time magazine's "Top 10 Ridiculously Violent Movies".

 The film spawned a 2010 remake, which has since spawned two sequels of its own: I Spit on Your Grave 2 (2013), and I Spit on Your Grave III: Vengeance Is Mine (2015).
 A direct sequel, I Spit on Your Grave: Deja Vu, was released in 2019 with Zarchi and Keaton both returning.

-In her memoir Inside Out, Demi Moore confirmed that she is the scantily clad woman on the film's poster, posing with her back turned.
+In her memoir Inside Out, Demi Moore confirmed that she is the scantily clad woman on the film's poster with her back turned.